lightediand/primes/README.md

-A program that determines the complex factors of prime numbers under a given number n ∈ ℕ, where the factors lie in an extension of the ring ℤ.
+This is a program that writes prime numbers under a given number n ∈ ℕ as the sum of two squares.

+The program generates a list of p = a + b for each prime and creates a text file.
+Some primes may have more than one sum.

+The values for a and b are either:
+1) a square, s = { n² | n ∈ ℕ }
+2) a surd square, which is the square of a multiple of a surd, that is,

+   ss = { (n√p)² | n ∈ ℕ, p ∈ ℙ }, or equivalently,

+   ss = { n²p | n ∈ ℕ, p ∈ ℙ }.